 As previously reported, the majority of works relating to the Adelaide Oval redevelopment were completed upon achieving practical completion and handover to AOSMA in March 2014.
-The majority of works undertaken by the principal construction contractor during the current designated period have been the rectification of defects.
+The primary activity undertaken by the principal construction contractor in relation to the project during this period was the rectification of defects.
 The status and management of defects is further discussed in section 4.2.3 of this Report.